AnkitSiva/uv_minimal_repro/README.md

+SOLVED:
+In-case you find this from Google, Charlie commented with why on [the issue](https://github.com/astral-sh/uv/issues/6685#issuecomment-2859878230)

 The command `docker build .` fails with the following error message:
 ```
  > [production 5/8] RUN uv sync --locked --no-install-workspace --compile-bytecode --no-group dev: